< Back

 Objectives:

-Urethral rupture (UR) is uncommon in cats and may be often unnoticed.
-Delay in diagnosis and treatment can be associated with high mortality, however no recommendations of timing for surgery are currently available.
-The aim of this study was to preliminary evaluate the impact of early urinary diversion followed by late surgical intervention on outcome, in cats with delayed diagnosis of UR.
+Urethral rupture (UR) is uncommon in cats and may often remain unnoticed.
+Delayed diagnosis and treatment of UR can be associated with high rates of mortality.
+However, no recommendations of timing for surgery are currently available.
+This study aimed to perform a preliminary evaluation of the impact of early urinary diversion followed by late surgical intervention on the outcome of cats with delayed diagnosis of UR.

 Methods:

-Medical records of cats with UR, occurred at least 24 hours before the diagnosis, were retrospectively reviewed (April 2017-September 2024).
-Data were analyzed with descriptive statistic and reported as median, range (min-max) and frequency (%).
+Medical records of cats with UR that occurred at least 24 h before the diagnosis were retrospectively reviewed (April 2017-September 2024).
+Data were analysed with descriptive statistics and reported as median, range (min-max), and frequency (%).

 Results: